rbren/vizzy/test/e2e/cases/countries/debug/visualizations/0/0/create-visualization/request.md

 Tracks changes in fertility rates and life expectancy across different countries over years

 ### Structure
-The data is structured as a JSON array with each object representing a data point for a country in a given year.
-Each object contains the fields `year`, `fertility`, `life_expect`, and `country`.
-Optionally, objects may contain previous (`p_`) and next (`n_`) values for both `fertility` and `life_expect`, indicating trends over time.
-When reading this data, special attention should be given to these predictive and historical values to understand temporal trends.
-Preprocessing may involve filtering by country or time range, and handling missing `p_` and `n_` fields when they are absent.
+The data is structured as a JSON array, where each object represents a data point for a specific year in a specific country.
+Each object contains several key-value pairs: 'year' indicates the year of the data, 'fertility' and 'p_fertility' (previous fertility), 'n_fertility' (next fertility), 'life_expect', 'p_life_expect' (previous life expectancy), and 'n_life_expect' (next life expectancy), with 'country' specifying the country.
+Some objects may not have all these fields, indicating the start or end of the available data for a country.
+Pay attention to possible missing data when aggregating or comparing across years or countries.
+The 'p_' prefix indicates the value from the previous data point, and 'n_' prefix indicates the value from the next data point, which might require interpolation or estimation for analysis.

 ### Fields